 Too Much Chlorine in the Pool Turns Blond Hair Green

 No, it doesn’t.
 What turns blond hair green isn’t chlorine – it’s copper.
 To be fair, some chlorine manufacturers include copper in their product; but copper pipes or a copper heater can also introduce the element into the water.
+Also some algicides contain copper as does well water.

 The green hair thing is caused by letting copper infused water dry naturally on your hair and then, once your hair has dried, shampooing it.
 Since most shampoos have a pH of 9 or more, the shampoo oxidises the copper residue in your hair and turns it – yup – green.